sharetribe/sharetribe/ISSUE_EXAMPLE.md

 ##### Environment:

-MacOSX
+Mac OS X 10.10.3

 ##### Server mode:

-development
+Development

 ##### Description:

-Test suite fails when running with Zeus for the first time.
+Test suite fails when running Sharetribe with Zeus for the first time.

 ##### Steps To Reproduce: